 Using a logo in your website header

 Most companies display a logo on the left-hand side of the top nav bar.
 This allows the brand to be present on all pages of the website.
-If you’re using a website builder like Squarespace or Weebly, you’ll have an option to add in the logo to this spot.
+If you’re using a website builder like Squarespace or Weebly, you’ll have an option to add the logo to this spot.

 The logo size for your website header, as well as the positioning, will depend on the website builder and theme you’re using.
 For example, Squarespace’s Bedford family of themes requires logos with a maximum height of 100px for desktop.